From what to do to how to get around, this guide has everything you need know to plan the perfect trip when hopping across the ditch.

 Check out our latest New Zealand travel deals:

 Valid on economy, premium economy and business-class fares booked at least 20 days in advance.
-Available on select flights within Australia, to New Zealand, to the South Pacific and Southeast Asia and USA.
+Available on select flights within Australia.

 Show code & visit siteCL****After the store tab opens, come back to copy the code